• Skip to primary navigation

 Instructions

-• In a large bowl, combine gluten-free flour blend, salt, baking soda and ground cinnamon.
+• In a large bowl, combine gluten-free flour, salt, baking soda, and ground cinnamon.
 Whisk to combine.

-• Chill the dough for about 30 minutes in the fridge.
+• Cover and chill the dough for about 30 minutes in the fridge.
+You can chill the dough longer or overnight.

-• Preheat the oven to 350º F. Line a baking sheet with parchment paper.
+• Preheat the oven to 350º F and line a baking sheet with parchment paper.

-• Portion out the dough into 2-3 tablespoons balls.
+• Portion out the dough into 2-3 tablespoon balls.
 You should be able to make about 18 balls of dough in total.
+Place the dough on a baking sheet about 3-inches apart.

-• Bake at 350º F for 8-10 minutes, until the edges of the cookies are set and light brown.
+• Bake for 8-10 minutes or until the edges of the cookies are set and light brown.
 Do not overbake.
+The cookies will continue to bake and firm up as they cool.

-• Allow cookies to cool for a few minutes on the baking sheet before removing from the pan to cool completely on a wire rack.
+• Allow cookies to cool for 5-10 minutes on the baking sheet before transferring them to a wire rack to cool completely.

 Notes

-• Maple extract is important in this cookie to ensure it tastes like a maple cookie!
-While the pure maple syrup does add some moisture and flavor, if you want a strong maple flavor, you’ll need the extract
+Maple extract is important in this cookie to ensure it tastes like a maple cookie.
+While pure maple syrup adds moisture and flavor, the strong maple flavor will come from the extract.

-• I like to use a cookie scoop to make sure that each cookie is the same size and bakes in the same amount of time.
-You can also use a measuring cup if you’d like or just spoon into 18 equal dough balls as best as you can.
+I like to use a medium-sized cookie scoop to make sure that each cookie is the same size and bakes in the same amount of time.

-• Always use pure maple syrup, not artificial pancake syrup (most pancake syrup is just high fructose corn syrup – yuk!)
+Always use pure maple syrup, not artificial pancake syrup (most pancake syrup is made from high fructose corn syrup).

 Nutrition